SnowWindSaveYou/UTS_ML2019_99151300/consideration.md

 # Methodology

-the formal recommendation system have two main ways, one is content based system that use the   tags of items and historical preference of user to recommend the item have same tags as user browsed before.

-but for solve the problem of information overload the collaborative filter based systems are more approprated, they share the information between user or items to make recommendation by similar instence.
+the formal recommendation system have two main ways, one is content based system that use the   tags of items and historical preference of user to recommend the item have same tags as user browsed before, but those kind of system have the problem of over-specialization that can only find known preference while can't find potential preference, and easy to make other problem of information cocoon.
+(Adomavicius & Tuzhilin 2005) So, for solve the problem of information overload I think that collaborative filter based systems are more appropriated, those kind of methods make recommendation by sharing information between user or items, main idea of them are make recommendation by find other user have same preference.

-i choose to use the matrix fatorized models for
+in this case, I choose to use the matrix factorization models for

 ### Matrix fatorization